Online Learning with Abstention: Adversarial setting

 \section{Adversarial setting}

 As a warm-up, we start with the adversarial setting with finitely-many experts.
-Following ideas from \cite{AlonCesaGentileMannorMansourShamir2014,AlonCesaBianchiDekelKoren2015}, we design an online algorithm for the abstention scenario by combining standard finite-arm bandit algorithms, like \EXP\ \cite{Exp3}, with the feedback graph described in Section \ref{sec:problem}.
-We call the resulting algorithm \EXPABS\ (\EXP\ with ABStention).
-The algorithm is a variant of \EXP\ where the importance weighting scheme to achieve unbiasedness of loss estimates is based on the probability of the loss of an expert being observed, as opposed to the expert being played.
-The full pseudocode of \EXPABS\ is given in Appendix~\ref{app:adversarial} (Algorithm~\ref{alg:exp3rej}).
-We have the following result.\footnote { Due to space limitations, all proofs are given in the supplementary material. } \begin{theorem} Let \EXPABS\ be run with learning rate $\eta$ over a set of $K$ experts $\xi_1,\ldots,\xi_K$.
+Following ideas from \citet{AlonCesaGentileMannorMansourShamir2014,AlonCesaBianchiDekelKoren2015}, we design an online algorithm for the abstention scenario by combining standard finite-arm bandit algorithms, like \EXP\ \cite{Exp3}, with the feedback graph $\GABS_t$ of Section \ref{sec:problem}.
+We call the resulting algorithm \EXPABS\ (\EXP\ with abstention).
+The algorithm is a variant of \EXP\ where the importance weighting scheme to achieve unbiased loss estimates is based on the probability of the loss of an expert being {\em observed} as opposed to that of an expert being selected --- see Appendix~\ref{app:adversarial} (Algorithm~\ref{alg:exp3rej}).
+The following guarantee holds for this algorithm. \begin{theorem} Let \EXPABS\ be run with learning rate $\eta$ over a set of $K$ experts $\xi_1,\ldots,\xi_K$.
 Then, the algorithm admits the following regret guarantee after $T$ rounds:

-In particular, if \EXPABS\ is run with $\eta = \sqrt{\frac{2\log K}{(c^2 + 1)T}}$, then \( \Reg_T(\EXPABS) \leq \sqrt{2(c^2+1)T\log K}. \) \end{theorem} This bound is clearly more favorable than the standard bound for \EXP\ in terms of its dependency on the number of experts ($\sqrt{\log K}$ instead of $\sqrt{K}$).
+In particular, if \EXPABS\ is run with $\eta = \sqrt{\frac{2\log K}{(c^2 + 1)T}}$, then \( \Reg_T(\EXPABS) \leq \sqrt{2(c^2+1)T\log K}. \) \end{theorem} The proof of this result, as well as all other proofs, is given in the appendix.
+The dependency of the bound on the number of experts is clearly more favorable than the standard bound for \EXP\ ($\sqrt{\log K}$ instead of $\sqrt{K}$).
 Theorem \ref{th:exp3rej} is in fact reminiscent of what one can achieve using the contextual-bandit algorithm EXP4~\cite{AuerCesaBianchiFreundSchapire2002} run on $K$ experts, each one having two actions.

 We now turn our attention to the case of an uncountably infinite $\cE$.
 To model this more general framework, one might be tempted to focus on parametric classes of functions $h$ and $r$, e.g., the family $\cE$ of linear functions